 Why the RFP Process Is Still Relevant in the Digital Age

-This painstaking exercise has led some companies on both sides of the table to ditch the RFP process altogether.
+This painstaking exercise has led some companies on both sides to ditch the RFP process altogether.
 They believe they can get by on word-of-mouth, in-person pitches or other less-intensive sales processes.
 However, they’re in for a rude awakening, especially as RFPs become more and more prevalent in our hyper-digital age.
-The current need for better, stronger, faster technology means that finding solutions to meet this goal has become increasingly complex.
+The current need for better, stronger, faster technology means that finding solutions to this goal has become increasingly complex.

-All of this means that playing in the RFP space can be the critical difference between securing the right technological solution and being left behind.
+Playing in the RFP space can be the critical difference between securing the right technological solution and being left behind.
 Below we further explain why modernized RFP processes make more sense than ever in our digitally devised world.

 Because IT Is Increasingly Complicated